The Path to Permanent Residency—Green Cards

-The main immigrant categories under the INA include family-sponsored immigrants, employment-based immigrants and special immigrants (refugees and aslyees).
+The main immigrant categories under the INA include family-sponsored immigrants, employment-based immigrants and special immigrants (refugees and asylees).

 There are a fixed number of visas available for each category.
-The only exception to this limitation is for immigrants who are the parents, spouses and unmarried children under the age of 21 of a U.S. citizen.
-For these immigrants who are very close relatives of U.S. citizens, there is no limit on the amount of visas issued each year.
+The only exception to this limitation is for immigrants who are the parents, spouses, and unmarried children under the age of 21 of a U.S. citizen.
+For these immigrants who are very close relatives of U.S. citizens, there is no limit on the number of visas issued each year.